thdk/cloud-build-monitor/README.md

 - Already have a 'default' app service running on app engine
 - A fork (recommended) or clone of this repo

+## Give permissions to ciccd service accounts

+Each gcp project that you want to collect build info from should give the `Cloud Build Viewer` role to the following service account: `forward-service@ciccd-console.iam.gserviceaccount.com`.

 ### Enable apis and setup service account roles

 Please review `scripts/setup.sh` before running this script so you are aware of which service accounts are used